 The Taxpayer agreed that NAICS 713290 is the correct code for the business activities and services of the Taxpayer.
 8

-Exhibit A below presents the reported compensation for the owner, along with the Taxpayer’s revenues, total assets, and reported ordinary income.
+Exhibit A below presents the reported compensation for the Owner, along with the Taxpayer’s revenues, total assets, and said ordinary income.

 |Tax return data as||As revised in the audit|